 ‘I am the Chairman of the House Committee on Women Affairs and I am concerned about the declining number of women in the National Assembly’, she said.

-Earlier, the federal lawmaker disclosed that she had mixed feelings coming to Sagamu for the event, but expressed happiness that her late colleague, Onanuga was being remembered for good and her alma mater is immortalizing her with the inner school roads in Remo Divisional High School, in recognizing of her role as a former National President of the Old Students’ Association where she served her alma mater very diligently.
+‘I am happy that her alma mater is immortalizing her with the inner school roads in Remo Divisional High School, in recognition of her role as a former National President of the Old Students’ Association where she served her alma mater very diligently’.

 Speaking further, Ogbara disclosed that she honoured the invitation of the Old Students’ Association as a mark of honour for her Onanuga.